antrianis/LFCS-official/stuff/OperationofRunningSystems.md

 * `systemctl disable sshd` -> Disable the execution of service at bootstrap.

 * `systemctl enable sshd` -> Enable the execution of service at bootstrap.
+(Start and stop are for runtime, enable/disable are for persistency)

 * `systemctl is-enabled sshd` -> Check if daemon is enable or disabled in bootstrap sequence.